-By Bob Wilson BS, DTR
+By Bob Wilson ,BS,DTR

-I lost 250 pounds and have kept it off for over 34 years.
-I have been drug and alcohol-free for over 19 years.
+I lost 250 pounds and have kept it off for 32 years.
+I have been drug and alcohol-free for 16 years.
 When I started my journey, my lifestyle behaviors were out-of-control and unhealthy.
 I weighed 400 pounds in the eighth grade.
 I was always the fattest kid in school.
 My eating habits and lifestyle kept me that way.
 How did I do it?
-How did I make lasting changes?
 Read on.

-For me, it turned out to be pretty easy to learn how to prepare new foods and to become more active in my daily life.
-I found the difficult areas to transform to be life-balance, self-esteem and self-talk, my depression, emotional eating, and learning the skill of problem solving when things weren't going well.
+For me, it turned out to be pretty easy to learn about new foods and to become more active in my daily life.
+I found the difficult areas to transform to be life-balance, self-esteem and self-talk, depression, emotional eating, and learning the skill of problem solving when things weren't going well.
 I found that success at losing weight and keeping it off requires learning a series of new lifestyle skills.